Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 # How to contribute to NARPS Open Pipelines ?

 For the reproductions, we are especially looking for contributors with the following profiles:
  - 👩‍🎤 SPM, FSL, AFNI or nistats has no secrets for you?
-You know this fMRI analysis sofware by heart 💓.
+You know this fMRI analysis software by heart 💓.
 Please help us by reproducing the corresponding NARPS pipelines. 👣 follow the [fMRI expert] trail.
  - 🧑‍🎤 You are a nipype guru? 👣 follow the [nipype expert trail](#-nipype-trail).

 # Step 1: Choose a pipeline to reproduce :keyboard: